gohugoio/hugo/content/en/content-management/urls.md

 : the content's slug (or title if no slug is provided in the front matter)

 `:slugorfilename`
-: the content's slug (or filename if no slug is provided in the front matter)
+: the content's slug (or file name if no slug is provided in the front matter)

 `:filename`
-: the content's filename (without extension)
+: the content's file name (without extension)

 For time-related values, you can also use the layout string components defined in Go's [time package].
 For example: